AyushmanDas2909/Phishing-Emails---TTP-analysis/README.md

 3. Step-by-Step Process-

+      - (FIRST I USED ONLINE SEARCH RESULTS AND TOOK HELP OF AI TO CREATE MY OWN SAMPLE OF THE PHISHING EMAIL INSTEAD OF USING ONE THAT I FOUND SOMEWHERE)

 -Below is a log of the actions taken to analyze and document this phishing attempt:

 -Submission of Sample Email: The raw phishing email content (SAMPLE EMAIL - phishing attempt.md) was submitted for review.